-Working for Victoria has commissioned Sidekicker to deliver an online jobs platform which allows jobseekers to find work and access online training.
+As part of the initiative, Jobs Victoria has commissioned Sidekicker to deliver an online hub which allows jobseekers to find work and access online training.
 It also helps employers find people ready to work with the skills and experience to meet their needs.

 Victoria’s agriculture industry relies on seasonal workers during harvest season.

-The coronavirus (COVID-19) pandemic has resulted in a shortage of workers this year and thousands of summer farm jobs need to be filled.
+The coronavirus (COVID-19) pandemic has resulted in a shortage of workers this year and thousands of seasonal harvest jobs need to be filled.

-The Victorian Government has provided a $17 million package to support farmers and encourage local workers to help take on the Big Victorian Harvest.
+The Victorian Government has provided $76 million to support agriculture businesses and communities, and encourage local workers to join the Big Victorian Harvest.

-Employers can register to find workers on the online jobs platform.
+Employers can register to find workers on the online hub.
 If you need extra support, Agriculture Victoria’s Seasonal Workforce Coordinators can help with your workforce needs.
 Find out more on the Agriculture Victoria website.

 Building Works is the Victorian Government’s $2.7 billion initiative to support projects and create jobs.
 All Building Works tenderers are required to find new employees through Working for Victoria in the first instance.